 7.5Tonnemann lives in one of the wooden sheds at the far end of Islands Brygge, close to Copenhagen's landfill site.
 But in 1928, he wants to leave this environment behind – to go where the air is fresh and life may offer both security and meaning.
 He is already on his way with his packed suitcase to sign on to a long-distance boat when a lovely girl gets in his way with her little red sports car.

-7.0Luigi has lived with his mother and little brother since their abusive father Franco left when he was 10.
-Now a young man brimming with rage, he joins a far-right gang in search of belonging, but Franco's return poisons everything.
+6.9Luigi looks after his mother and his little brother since their abusive father Franco left when he was 10.
+Now a young man brimming with rage, he joins a far-right gang in search of belonging just as Franco shows up again in their life.

 7.0Servais Mont, a freelance photographer who works taking compromising photos, gets fascinated by Nadine Chevalier, a tormented low-budget movie actress married to an eccentric film photo collector.